The Susquehanna Council is sending a contingent to the 2021 National Scout Jamboree!

-Limited Capacity: Our contingent will take 36 youth and 4 adults.
-Scouts beyond that will be placed on a wait list.
+Limited Capacity: Our contingent will take a limited number of youth and adults.
+Scouts and adults beyond that will be placed on a wait list.
 Scouts that fail to make payments on time or have to cancel their jamboree plans will be replaced by Scouts on our wait list.

 Jamboree Webpage: Additional information on the 2021 National Scout Jamboree can be found at The Summit’s website (http://www.summitbsa.org/events/jamboree/overview/).

 Adventure: The excitement of the jamboree isn’t limited to Scouts.
 The Summit features a large visitor area, where day-users can try out some of the activities that the Scouts are doing around other parts of the Summit.
 Also, 2013 was the first year that Venturers, a branch of the BSA that includes young women, were part of the jamboree.
 Whitewater rafting and kayaking, rock climbing and bouldering, and mountain biking are just a few of the activities offered at the Summit.
 There’s also skateboarding, BMX, shooting sports, and zip-line challenge courses.
 And that’s just the beginning.